Mostlylost/Moi3dScripts/README.md

 Thank to the blender Devs for correcting the build errors.
 August 2022.

-Cycles 3.3 extended is built with optix and sm_35 and up.
+Cycles 3.3 extended; Cycles Standalone 3.3 built with optix and sm_35 and up.